AK-0110/Face-Mask-Detection-System/README.md

-# **Face Mask Detection System**
+# 🎥 Face Mask Detection System

-## &#x20;Objective
+##  Objective

 The objective of this project is to detect whether individuals are wearing face masks in real-time using a webcam.
-This system helps automate mask compliance in public or workplace environments.
+The system helps automate mask compliance in public spaces or workplace environments.

 ---